NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.md

 ## Drawbacks

-This workflow only helps users who want to build and push their packages on a recognized, Trusted Publisher.
+This workflow only helps users who want to build and push their packages on a recognized Trusted Publisher.
 Not all CI/CD systems will be supported so some users will still need to use the older authentication flows such as long-lived, manually rotated API keys.